From the post-COVID hiring frenzy to mass layoffs and the AI boom — what 75 months of tech job data reveals about employment cycles.

 What followed was extraordinary.
 Flush with cash, benefiting from digital acceleration, and competing for a finite pool of engineers, tech companies hired at a pace the industry had never seen.

-• June 2021: 977 postings — the all-time peak in our dataset, driven by the post-vaccine reopening euphoria and aggressive VC-fueled expansion
+Tech job postings climbed steadily throughout 2021.
+The average monthly posting count in 2021 was approximately 866.
+June 2021 hit 977 postings — the all-time peak in our dataset, driven by the post-vaccine reopening euphoria and aggressive VC-fueled expansion.
+The average for 2022 was 634 postings/month.

 This boom was driven by a confluence of forces: zero-interest-rate capital enabling aggressive growth, pandemic-era digital transformation creating demand, and intense competition for talent pushing salaries (and visibility) to record highs.